tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/index.md

 ## Endpoint
  The endpoint for service operations is the URL of the Azure Search service you provisioned: https://\<yourService>.search.windows.net.

-## Versions
- `api-version=2017-11-11` is the general release version.
-This version operates under an Azure service level agreement (SLA).

- Preview versions of the REST API are used to collect community feedback on new features before  adding them to the general release.
-See [API versions in Azure Search](https://go.microsoft.com/fwlink/?linkid=834796) for details.

 ## Authentication and Authorization
  Every HTTP request to your search service is authenticated based on two pieces of information: a Search service URL and an **api-key** that provides proof the request is from a trusted entity.
 There are  two types of **api-keys** for different levels of operation.